percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 STEP 3: Move the backup to the destination server
 --------------------------------------------------------------------------------

-Use :command:`rsync` or :command:`scp` to copy the data to the destination server.
-If you are synchronizing the data directly to the already running replica's data directory it is advised to stop the |MySQL| server there.
+Use `rsync` or `scp` to copy the data to the destination server.
+If you are synchronizing the data directly to the already running replica's data directory it is advised to stop the *MySQL* server there.

 .. code-block:: bash

    $ rsync -avprP -e ssh /path/to/backupdir/$TIMESTAMP NewSlave:/path/to/mysql/

-After you copy the data over, make sure |MySQL| has proper permissions to access them.
+After you copy the data over, make sure *MySQL* has proper permissions to access them.

 .. code-block:: bash